isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     1. Client-B uses the same FQDN as Client-A but a different IP address.
-    In this case, the forward DNS entries (A and DHCID RRs) for Client-A will be deleted as they match the FQDN and new entries for Client-B will be added.
+    In this case, the forward DNS entries (A and DHCID RRs) for Client-A will be deleted as they match the FQDN, and new entries for Client-B will be added.
 The reverse DNS entries (PTR and DHCID RRs) for Client-A, however, will not be deleted as they belong to a different IP address, while new entries for Client-B will still be added.

     2. Client-B uses the same IP address as Client-A but a different FQDN.
-    In this case the reverse DNS entries (PTR and DHCID RRs) for Client-A will be deleted as they match the IP address, and new entries for Client-B will be added.
+    In this case, the reverse DNS entries (PTR and DHCID RRs) for Client-A will be deleted as they match the IP address, and new entries for Client-B will be added.
 The forward DNS entries (A and DHCID RRs) for Client-A, however, will not be deleted, as they belong to a different